NixBio/IS-Seq-python3/README.md

 <!-- badges: end -->

-IS-Seq is a pipeline for identifying integration sites on host genome when using viral vectors in gene therapy using sequencing data.
+IS-Seq is a pipeline for identifying integration sites on host genome when using viral vectors in gene therapy.
 The detailed information about this pipeline, user can read this [paper](https://doi.org/10.1101/2023.02.06.527381), Particular, Figure1 and Figure2 of this paper describe the steps of this pipeline.

 ## Introduction

-This is a new version of IS-Seq pipeline maintained by Docker, the purpose of this version is to let users not need to spend time to install the tools required for IS-Seq across different platforms except git, git-lfs and Docker.
+The IS-Seq pipeline is maintained by Docker, the purpose of using Docker is to let users not need to spend time to install the tools required for IS-Seq across different platforms except git, git-lfs and Docker.

-### To use this IS-Seq version, you need to install Docker, git and git-lfs through the following steps:
+### To use this IS-Seq, you need to install Docker, git and git-lfs through the following steps:

     # Install Docker by using the following link on your system